uppsala-makerspace/loerdagskurser/publicity/20240818_kickoff/README.md

 I lead the Saturday courses.
 I will share why I think these are important.
-Maybe you think it is a good cause to.
+Maybe you think it is a good cause too.
 For those, I will tell who can contribute on any voluntary basis.

 ## Pictures